This site requires a more recent version of Adobe Flash Player to function properly.

 NetApp Gaining Share in Storage Hardware Market

 Over the years NetApp has witnessed an increase in its share of the external disk storage market.
 It increased from around 6.5% in 2005 to 13.7% in 2014 making storage products the most valuable division of NetApp.
 However, over the last 6-8 quarters, NetApp (and most large storage vendors) have faced pressure from small competitors that sell cheap white-box storage systems.
-As a result, its share stood at around 11% in 2015.
+As a result, its share stood at around 11% in 2015 and 10.7% in 2016.

 High Profit on Software Sales